Evaluating the wild Brauer group: Introduction

 \begin{bigtheorem} Let $V$ be a smooth, proper variety over a number field $L$ with $\H^0(V,\Omega^2_V) \neq 0$.
 Let $\p$ be a prime of $L$ at which $V$ has good ordinary reduction, with residue characteristic $p$.
 Then there exist a finite extension $L'/L$, a prime $\p'$ of $L'$ lying over $\p$, and an element $\A \in \Br V_{L'}\{p\}$ such that the evaluation map $\evmap{\A} \colon V(L'_{\p'}) \to \Br L'_{\p'}$ is non-constant.
 In particular, if $V(\mathbb{A}_{L'})\neq \emptyset$ then $\A$ obstructs weak approximation on $V_{L'}$. \end{bigtheorem}

-It has been conjectured that a smooth, projective variety over a number field has infinitely many primes of good ordinary reduction: Joshi~\cite[Conjecture~3.1.1]{joshi} attributes this conjecture to Serre.
-In the cases of Abelian surfaces and K3 surfaces, this is known to be true after a finite base extension~\cite{BZ,joshi}.
+It has been conjectured that a smooth, projective variety over a number field $L$ has good ordinary reduction at a positive density set of primes of $L$: Joshi~\cite[Conjecture~3.1.1]{joshi} attributes this conjecture to Serre.
+In the cases of Abelian surfaces and K3 surfaces, it is known to be true~\cite{BZ,joshi}.

 The assumption that $\H^0(V,\Omega^2_V) \neq 0$ implies, via Hodge theory, that the second Betti number $b_2(\bar{V})$ and geometric Picard number $\rho(\bar{V})$ are not equal.
 Since $\Br\bar{V}$ contains a copy of $(\Q/\Z)^{b_2-\rho}$ (see~\cite[Proposition~5.2.9]{CTSbook}), this implies that there exists a finite extension $L'/L$ such that the transcendental Brauer group of $V_{L'}$ is non-trivial.
 On the other hand, if the transcendental Brauer group is trivial then~\cite[Theorem~3.1]{CTS} shows that the answer to Question~\ref{q:S-D} is yes.